bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 If you followed the above instructions, then your node should be publicly-accessible with BigchainDB Root URL `http://hostname:9984` (where hostname is something like `bdb7.canada.vmsareus.net` or `17.122.200.76`).
 That is, anyone can interact with your node using the [BigchainDB HTTP API](http-client-server-api.html) exposed at that address.
 The most common way to do that is to use one of the [BigchainDB Drivers](./drivers-clients/index.html).

+## Refreshing Your Node

+If you want to refresh your node back to a fresh empty state, then your best bet is to terminate it and deploy a new virtual machine, but if that's not an option, then you can:

+- drop the `bigchain` database in MongoDB using `bigchaindb drop` (but that only works if MongoDB is running)
+- reset Tendermint using `tendermint unsafe_reset_all`

 ## Member: Dynamically Add a New Member to the Network

 TBD.